dsccommunity/DscWorkshop/Exercises/Task2/StretchGoal.md

     )
     ```

-2. So let's add the config data so the 'Disks' resource knows what to do.
-Please add the following section to the
+2. So let's add the configuration data so the 'Disks' resource knows what to do.
+Please add the following section to the file server role:

     ```yaml
     Disks: